 — Father Ed Schmidt, SJ, is on the staff of the Center for Mission and Identity at Xavier University, and engages in pastoral ministry at Bellarmine Chapel, both in Cincinnati.

 The lifeless body of Jesus is tenderly placed in the arms of Mary, his mother

 Jesus Is Taken down from the Cross

-We turn our focus to the physical form of Jesus’ body, slumped now, devoid of life, as it is taken down from the cross by those who must have been his followers.
+We turn our focus to the physical form of Jesus’ body, slumped now, devoid of life, is taken down from the cross by those who must have been his followers.
 They had hoped in him, imagined him as their future king.
 We experience the taste of defeat and despair which they surely must have felt.